Please use the drop-down menu to make sure you are prepared for arrival and Orientation!

 - Documented proof of two doses of a measles containing vaccine (rubeola, MR, MMR).
 One dose must have been after 1980 and at least one of the doses must have been an MMR.
 You may provide documented immunity to the measles, mumps, and rubella in lieu of the vaccine.

-- Documentation of a Negative TB Skin Test, Chest Xray or Blood Test.
+- Documentation of a Negative TB Skin Test, Chest Xray or Blood Test within the past 6 months.

 - Documented proof of the Meningitis Vaccine within the last 5 years.